wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-dbd.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: Learn about the ``wazuh-dbd`` program that inserts the alert logs into a database.
+  :description: Learn about the ``wazuh-dbd`` program that inserts the alert logs into a database in this section.

 .. _wazuh-dbd: